winningproduct/learn-portal/content/4-plan/06-quality-assurance-plan.md

 ---
 title: "Quality Assurance Plan"
 metaTitle: "Quality Assurance Plan"
-metaDescription: "A quality assurance plan is a document, constructed by the project team, meant to ensure the final products are of the utmost quality.
-A quality assurance plan contains a set of documented activities meant to ensure that customers are satisfied with the goods or services a company provides."
+metaDescription: "Project teams creates QA plan document to ensure the quality of their software product.
+The document consists different activities to make sure the customers are satisfied with product or service that the team is building"

 metaTags:
   - Plan